OB-IPSL/PV_self_consumption_client/README.md

 (c) 2024

-Interface to call API PV_self_consumption_api for optimising self consumption under constraints.
+Interface to call API PV_self_consumption_client for optimising solar PV self-consumption under constraints.
 Note that the license only applies to this interface and not to the API.

 ## Python environment